kospex/kospex/docs/kospex.md

 This is the main command to run analysis, sync directories, find orphaned repos, check dependencies, manage groups, health checks and more!

+## sync

+The sync command takes all the commit history and adds it to the kospex database.

+> kospex sync [DIRECTORY]

+Most likely, you'll cd to a repo and then run the following command

+> kospex sync .

+*Parameters*

+'--no-scc', is_flag=True, default=False, help="Skip scc analysis."

 ## orphans

 Orphans occur when a repo no longer has someone working in the organisation or team who's active.